Podcast: Dealing with Difficult Pro-Lifers (Part 2)

 Our executive director, Monica Snyder, recently appeared on two episodes of the Equipped for Life podcast with our friends at Equal Rights Institute.
 The topic: dealing with difficult pro-lifers.
 The episodes were recorded pre-Dobbs, but the advice is evergreen.
 Part 1 covered four types of pro-life debaters who can do more harm than good: (1) Bible verse guy, (2) “Keep your legs closed” guy, (3) the reductive “pregnancy is easy” guy, and (4) the person wanting to convert you to Christianity.
 In part 2 below, we discuss (5) the “You’re not pro-life enough” gatekeeper; (6) the person who straw-mans the bodily autonomy argument; (7) the person who disrespects pro-choice people’s intelligence; (8) the person who assumes all post-abortive mothers are evil or all post-abortive mothers are innocent victims.

 [Special thanks to volunteer Axel Abbas for his transcription work.
-If you’d like to volunteer as a standby transcriber or translator for SPL, contact us.]
+If you’d like to volunteer to transcribe or translate, please fill out our volunteer survey.]

 Josh: Welcome to The Equipped For Life Podcast.
 We are back with three of my favourite pro-lifers in the entire universe.
 We have Emily Albright, we have Andrew Kaake, we have my good friend Monica Snyder from Secular Pro-Life.
 If you haven’t heard part one, stop.
 We have a whole bunch of setup in part one that we are just not going to repeat here.
 We’re just going to assume that you’ve heard that.
 This is a continuation of that podcast just because we don’t want to do a two-and-a-half-hour long podcast.